gnolang/blog/posts/2025-04-29_why-gno/README.md

 # Gno.land

+Tendermint changed the way blockchain developers think about blockchain consensus algorithms.
+Gno.land will change the way developers think about programming.

 Gno.land represents paradigm shift in multi-user programming that no other solution offers.
-It is not just a blockchain; it is the world's first viable language-based multi-user operating system.
+It is not just a smart contract platform and blockchain; it is the world's first viable language-based multi-user operating system.
 Its ultimate goal is to host the world's knowledge base for the new millennium.

-Tendermint changed the way blockchain developers think about blockchain consensus algorithms.
-Gno.land will change the way developers think about programming; we won't remember a time without it.

-Cosmos Hub (gaia) was the beginning of the Cosmos Network, a web of blockchains.

 ## Why Gno.land?